Samsara Inc. (NYSE:IOT) CEO Sanjit Biswas Sells 96,000 Shares of Stock

-Samsara Inc. (NYSE:IOT – Get Free Report) CEO Sanjit Biswas sold 96,000 shares of the company’s stock in a transaction dated Tuesday, April 16th.
-The shares were sold at an average price of $30.73, for a total transaction of $2,950,080.00.
-Following the sale, the chief executive officer now directly owns 1,115,921 shares of the company’s stock, valued at approximately $34,292,252.33.
-The transaction was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
+Samsara Inc. (NYSE:IOT – Get Free Report) CEO Sanjit Biswas sold 96,000 shares of the business’s stock in a transaction that occurred on Tuesday, April 23rd.
+The shares were sold at an average price of $33.16, for a total value of $3,183,360.00.
+Following the transaction, the chief executive officer now owns 1,019,921 shares of the company’s stock, valued at $33,820,580.36.
+The sale was disclosed in a legal filing with the SEC, which is available at the SEC website.

 Sanjit Biswas also recently made the following trade(s):